Daldiv/autossl/README.md

 # autossl
 Automated Let's Encrypt SSL cert provisioning and remote distribution in BASH.
 Supports DNS verified wildcard certififcates with certbot as the mitochondria.

 Verified to work on Centos 8 and Let's Encrypt certbot version 1.3.0 with DNSimple's DNS API.
 This script is compatible with all supported certbot domain API (AWS, DO, etc) options with minor adjustments.
+Further details are in the varying folder's README files.